Friday, December 19, 2014

 Ten Taxis Racing:

-Even though the island is only seven kilometres long and a kilometre wide, the taxis are always in a hurry to get somewhere - where ever that somewhere is.
+Even though the island is only seven kilometres long and a kilometre wide, the taxis are always in a hurry to get somewhere, whenever that somewhere is.
 Taxis are reasonably priced and can usually be flagged down from anywhere on the island.
 The main taxi stand is located near the passenger ferry docks.
-It is still best to ask the price before you ride as the rates can be higher in the holiday season.
+It is still best to ask the price before you ride, as the rates can be higher in the holiday season.

 Nine Snowmen Waiting: